marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "capture group"}}

 When a group does not end up being matched at all (for example, when followed by a question mark), its position in the output array will hold `undefined`.
-And when a group is matched multiple times (for example when it is followed by a `+`), only the last match ends up in the array.
+When a group is matched multiple times (for example, when followed by a `+`), only the last match ends up in the array.

 ```
 console.log(/bad(ly)?/.exec("bad"));